 - 5 tablespoons butter (unsalted)

 - 1 cup cream cheese

 - 3 tablespoons cornstarch

-- 6 large egg yolks (keep egg whites for the meringue)
+- 6 large egg yolks, separated from whites, reserve whites for meringue

 - 1/4 cup sugar

 - 3 tablespoons lemon juice